dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 }
 ```

-Following is a non-normative response to an unsuccessful **maintain** for an non-existing account:
+Following is a non-normative response to an unsuccessful Maintain Command for a non-existing Account:

 ```json
 {